 Balance refers to how well-balanced an object or element is in a certain scene.

 For example: if you place your subject at an important point that’s not quite in the center of your painting, there must be another object or element acting as a counterbalance for it to work properly.

 Having said that, a good composition doesn’t necessarily have to be balanced; it can also appear that way by accident.

 [Related Article: An Easy Guide on How to Change the Opacity of a Layer in Procreate]

 It’s important that you work on a canvas size that will accommodate your final product.
 If you are going to print out your painting on an A3 sheet of fine arts paper, then you need to make sure your digital canvas size is at least the same size or larger.

-If your intention is to publish your digital drawings online or on social media then using a canvas size of at least 1024×768 is a good start.
+If you intend to publish your digital drawings online or on social media, then using a canvas size of at least 1024×768 is a good start.

 Set the Right Resolution

 The resolution of your digital painting will depend on how you intend to display it.